PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ## Qt Version

-Qt was the second port after tkinter.
+Qt is the second port after tkinter.
 It is the 2nd most complete with the original PySimpleGUI (tkinter) being the most complete and is likely to continue to be the front-runner.
 All of the Elements are available on PySimpleGUIQt.

 As mentioned previously each port has an area.
 For Qt, you can learn more on the [PySimpleGUIQt GitHub site](https://github.com/MikeTheWatchGuy/PySimpleGUI/tree/master/PySimpleGUIQt).  **There is a separate Readme file for the Qt version** that you'll find there.
 This is true for all of the PySimpleGUI ports.

 Give it a shot if you're looking for something a bit more "modern".
 PySimpleGUIQt is currently in **Alpha**.  *All of the widgets are operational but some may not yet be full-featured.*  If one is missing and your project needs it, log an Issue.
 It's how new features are born.

 Here is a summary of the Qt Elements with no real effort spent on design clearly.
 It's an example of the "test harness" that is a part of each port.
-If you run the PySimpleGUI.py file itself then you'll see one of these tests.
+If you run the PySimpleGUI.py file itself, then you'll see one of these tests.

 As you can see, you've got a full array of GUI Elements to work with.
 All the standard ones are there in a single window.
 So don't be fooled into thinking PySimpleGUIQt is barely working or doesn't have many widgets to choose from.
-You even get TWO "Bonus Elements" - `Dial` and `Stretch`
+You even get TWO "Bonus Elements" - `Dial` and `Stretch`.

 ## WxPython Version

 [PySimpleGUIWx GitHub site](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/PySimpleGUIWx).  **There is a separate Readme file for the WxPython version**.

-Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
+Started in late December 2018, PySimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
 The System Tray feature is complete and working very well.
 It was used not long ago in a corporate setting and has been performing with few problems reported.

 The Windowing code was coming together with Reads operational.
 The elements were getting completed on a regular basis.
-But I ran into multiwindow problems.
-And it was at about this time that Remi was suggested as a port.
+But I ran into multiwindow problems,  and it was at about this time that Remi was suggested as a port.

 Remi (the "web port") overnight leapt the WxPython effort and Web became a #1 priority and continues to be.
 The thought is that the desktop was well represented with PySimpleGUI, PySimpleGUIQt, and PySimpleGUIWx.
 Between those ports is a solid windowing system and 2 system tray implementations and a nearly feature complete Qt effort.
 So, the team was switched over to PySimpleGUIWeb.

 ## Web Version (Remi)